project-symi/backend-symi/README.md

 Template: `/cloudformation/codepipeline.yml`

 * Please make sure to add a Personal Access Token to your account allowing AWS CFN access to the repository.
-* Change the current template info GithubUserName/GithubRepo/GithubBranch to match your fork.
+* Change the current template info `GithubUserName`/`GithubRepo`/`GithubBranch` to match your fork.

-Once the template is created, with every push to the branch that was specified in GithubBranch, the AWS Codepipeline will build the Docker image, store it into an S3 bucket, and finally trigger the infrastructure build using ECS Fargate.
+Once the template is created, with every push to the branch that was specified in GithubBranch, the AWS CodePipeline will build the Docker image, store it into an S3 bucket, and finally trigger the infrastructure build using ECS Fargate.

-Once again, by default Fargate will create 2 tasks running in 2 different Subnets and create a loadbalancer that connects them both.
+Once again, by default Fargate will create 2 tasks running in 2 different Subnets and create a load balancer that connects them both.
-To get access to the server, plese find the DNS adress in the ECS Instances -> ElasticLoadBalancers.
+To get access to the server, please find the DNS address in the `ECS Instances -> Elastic Load Balancers`.

 ### AWS Workflow